SergKam/agent-smith-team/apps/ui/README.md

 ```
 It runs both unit and end to end tests.

-### Task Creation
+### Task Management

-The TaskList component displays a list of tasks with attributes such as ID, title, description, status, type, and priority.
+The TaskList component displays a list of tasks with attributes such as ID, title, description, status, type, priority, and assigned user.
+The assigned user is displayed using a ReferenceField, which shows the user's name.

-The TaskCreate component allows users to create new tasks with various attributes such as title, description, status, type, priority, and assigned user.
+The TaskCreate and TaskEdit components allow users to create and edit tasks with various attributes such as title, description, status, type, priority, and assigned user.
+The assigned user is selected using a ReferenceInput with a SelectInput, which allows users to choose from a list of existing users.

+These components use the following React Admin components:
+- ReferenceField: To display the assigned user's name in the TaskList
+- ReferenceInput: To provide a list of users to choose from when assigning a task
+- SelectInput: To allow selection of a user from the provided list

+This implementation ensures that tasks are always assigned to valid users and provides a user-friendly interface for managing task assignments.

 ### Unit tests